nooglersoon/Game-Markets/README.md

 # iOSApp Game-Markets

 My last submission for Fundamental iOS Developer class in Dicoding academy.
-Build with SwiftUI 1.0 :D
+I build a brand new games category using RAWG API with SwiftUI.

 | App Preview  |
 | :---: |